Nico404/scrap_reddit/README.md

   <tr>
     <td>10uxee0</td>
     <td>1181</td>
-    <td>I know this post sounds super petty, but this is the most ridiculous fight I've had with my boyfriend, and unfortunately it's where we're at.I [F28] have never shaved in my life.
-I think it's up to the person regardless, but I've also just never really had a lot of hair.
-My boyfriend recently stayed over and asked to borrow a razor.
-Since I don't shave, I didn't have one on hand, and apparently that grossed him out.
-He told me that it was unhygienic to not shave and we argued back and forth about the issue when I finally told him that I'd only start shaving my legs if he shaved his first.
-He called me immature and petty, whereas I think he's being super fixated on this weird thing.
-It honestly wouldn't really bother me to shave, but I'm just more irked at his statements where he basically called me dirty.
+    <td>I know this post sounds super petty, but this is the most ridiculous fight I've had with my boyfriend...
 I was serious though: I'll shave whenever he shaves too.We're at an impasse but I wonder if I am being a little too petty about the whole thing. </td>
     <td>AITA for telling my boyfriend I'll shave my legs if he shaves his?</td>
     <td>https://www.reddit.com/r/AmItheAsshole/comments/10uxee0/aita_for_telling_my_boyfriend_ill_shave_my_legs/</td>
   </tr>
   <td>10ur722</td>
   <td>1849</td>
-  <td>My daughter Bryn F9 is going on a trip to a nearby water park with her class next week.
-She loves water and has been talking about it for months, so I was a bit thrown off when she came home crying a few days ago and told me she didn’t want to go...
-I immediately sent Ms. N an email condemning her actions.
+  <td>My daughter Bryn F9 is going on a trip to a nearby water park with her class next week...
 She sent me back an email with a bunch of bs that basically ended with “if Bryn goes on the trip, she has to be Ben’s buddy.”</td>
   <td>AITA for not letting my daughter go on a school trip?</td>
   <td>https://www.reddit.com/r/AmItheAsshole/comments/10ur722/aita_for_not_letting_my_daughter_go_on_a_school/</td>
 </tr>